Our service includes:

 What is a knock-out search?

 A knockout search is a pre-filing search of the USPTO Trademark Electronic Search System (TESS) which is designed to analyze identical and sufficiently similar marks which may trigger a Likelihood of Confusion rejection by a USPTO Trademark Examiner.
-Knock-out searches are provided by Lehner Law LLC when we file an application, but they do not search common law sources or design elements (which are analyzed in our Comprehensive Clearance Search).
+Knock-out searches are provided by us when we file an application, but these don’t search common law sources or design elements (which are analyzed in our Comprehensive Clearance Search).
 When an experienced and knowledgeable trademark attorney performs a knockout search, they can anticipate certain obstacles during the trademark application process and will be able to analyze the legal issues involved in a Likelihood of Confusion analysis.
 For example, perhaps the prospective trademark is similar to an existing trademark but the goods/services are sufficiently different to obviate any consumer confusion problems.
 Conversely, an experienced attorney will be able to spot meaningful differences in the marks themselves that distinguish one from the other so that Likelihood of Confusion can be negated.
 In some cases, it makes sense to proceed with the trademark application, whereas in others, a potential finding should halt the application process and compel the applicant to select a more worthy mark.

-The knockout searches carried out by Lehner Law LLC are done with the intention of finding prior filings with similar or identical marks.
+The knockout searches carried out by Lehner Law are done with the intention of finding prior filings with similar or identical marks.
 An experienced attorney can further extrapolate potential ancillary issues that are not immediately obvious, such as the 2(e), “Descriptiveness” refusal.
 Remember, a trademark that merely describes the goods/services sold under the banner of the trademark is not eligible for trademark registration on the Principal Register.
 So, if a prospective trademark appears “Descriptive” but the trademark search reveals that the superficially “Descriptive” trademark has actually been approved in other trademark applications, the attorney can help guide the applicant how to best modify the mark to meet this Descriptiveness burden.